GFHeader

 Gloria Lazar Headshot

-Father survived the Holocaust
+Father escaped from Nazi invasion, imprisoned by Soviet Union, survived the Holocaust

 Published articles in The New York Times, The Washington Post, The Chicago Tribune